 Lamium (Dead Nettle) Growth and Care Guide

-This Plant Guide covers everything you need to know to grow this groundcover successfully.
+Lamium, commonly known as Dead Nettle, is a low-growing perennial prized for its attractive foliage and dependable performance in shade and part-shade gardens.
+It spreads gently to form a dense, weed-suppressing groundcover while staying soft and manageable in the landscape.
+This Plant Guide covers everything you need to know to grow Dead Nettle successfully.
 We’ll walk through planting tips, sunlight and soil preferences, watering needs, and long-term maintenance.
 You’ll also learn which varieties perform best, common mistakes to avoid, and how to use Lamium effectively in gardens and landscapes.

 Shop Lamium Online Today!
 We Ship Premium Varieties to your Door.

-By: Reggie Meehan (01/22/2026)
+By: Reggie Meehan (1/22/2026) - Last Updated (2/27/2026)

 Introduction to Lamium